OctopusDeploy/docs/docs/installation/installing-tentacles/index.md

 The account that you use requires, at a minimum:

-- Log on as a service rights on the current machine
+- `Log on as a service` right on the current machine - [learn more](https://technet.microsoft.com/en-us/library/dn221981(v=ws.11).aspx)
-- Rights to view X.509 certificates in the local machine context
+- Rights to enumerate the `Local Machine` certificate store
+- Permissions to load the private key of the Tentacle X.509 certificate from the `Local Machine` certificate store
-- Read/Write access to the Tentacle "Home directory" that you selected when Tentacle was installed (typically, **C:\Octopus**)
+- Read/Write permissions to the Tentacle "Home directory" that you selected when Tentacle was installed (typically, **C:\Octopus**)
-- Permissions to start/stop services
+- Rights to manage Windows Services (start/stop) - [learn more](https://social.technet.microsoft.com/wiki/contents/articles/5752.how-to-grant-users-rights-to-manage-services-start-stop-etc.aspx)

 In addition, since you are probably using Tentacle to install software, you'll need to make sure that the service account has permissions to actually install your software.
 This totally depends on your applications, but it might mean: